sonaalPradeep/BASH_for_NASM/README.txt

-NASM BASH SCRIPT ASSEMBLER AND EXECUTER			-by Sonaal P. Pradeep
+NASM BASH SCRIPT ASSEMBLER AND EXECUTER			-by Sonaal P. Pradeep Last Updated on 17th February 2018

 # Statements starting with a '#' are comments, as a note to the reader.
 # Statements in between < ... > are commands.
 Type them without putting the brackets.
 # Statements in between " ... " are names.

-# Thank you for taking your time for reading and/or using this bsah script which I honestly had no intention to push onto GitHub.
-This was purely just a project for fun to just solve my laziness issue.
-Yes I have become too lazy to run 3 lines of code that I would just prefer to write one.
+# Thank you for taking your time for reading and/or using this bash script which I honestly had no intention to push onto GitHub.
+This was purely just a project for fun to just solve my laziness.
+Yes I have now realised many people aren't as lazy as me, too lazy to run 3 lines of code with few key strokes.
+I would just prefer to write one.
 Never-the-less, I am really happy with how the code stands right now, and feel free to use it and break it in any way possible.
 Again, thank you soo much, it means a lot.
 Feel free to let me know for further modifications.

 INSTRUCTIONS FOR CONFIGURING FILE